readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Ethical Advertising
 ===================

-Read the Docs is a large free website on the internet.
+Read the Docs is a large,
+free web service.
 There is one proven business model to support this kind of site:
 Advertising.
+We're offering an advertising product that respects users while providing value to advertisers.

-We talk a bit :ref:`below <ethical-info>` about our philosophy on advertising.
+We talk a bit :ref:`below <ethical-info>` about our worldview on advertising.

 If you're a marketer,
 we have :ref:`information <ethical-buy-ads>` on how to get in touch with us about running ads.